iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 - Just like flask, we define `app = dash.Dash()` and then at end `app.run_server()`
 - We can create complete site with links.
 - It has intractable story.

+Chart Studio
+- is like Tableau web edit and public.
+- Can create and host data, charts and dashboards.
+- can explore other people's work.
+- charts are interactable and linked together.
+- can be reverse engineered.
+- can host notebooks as well.

 ObservableHQ:
 - Live, web edit, d3 notebooks.